wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-arm-log-on-windows-vm.md

 In the Azure portal, you use the **Connect** button to start a Remote Desktop session and log on to a Windows VM.

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-log-on-windows-server).
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-windows-classic-connect-logon/).

 ## Connect to the virtual machine